-- ADULT and LARGE IMMATURE: Fisheries bycatch mortality in coastal foraging areas (in Limpus 2008): - Entanglement/entrapment in crab-pots and crab traps and associated float lines: - 10s of dead adult and near adult turtles annually in Queensland, Australia. - Ingestion of hooks and lines / entanglement in fishing line, mostly recreational fishing: - 10s of adult and near adult turtles annually in Queensland, Australia. - Capture in Otter-trawl fisheries: - very minor mortality since the compulsory introduction of turtle excluder devices (TEDs) into eastern and Northern Australian prawn fisheries in 2001-2002. - Hooking on drum lines and entanglement in shark nets with the Queensland and New South Wales Shark Safety Programmes: - 10s of adult and near adult loggerheads impacted annually in Queensland and New South Wales. - POST-HATCHLING: Fisheries bycatch mortality of post-hatchling turtles across the South Pacific Ocean e.g., Robins et al. 2002; Limpus 2008; Dutton and Donoso 2010; Alfaro-Shigueto et al., 2011): - Longline bycatch, Gill net bycatch, Purse seine bycatch: - These pelagic fisheries occur in all national waters in the South Pacific and in international waters. - Mortalities by individual fisheries have variable depth and quality of data. - Studies suggest that bycatch affects loggerheads throughout their distribution in foraging areas.
+- ADULT and LARGE IMMATURE: Fisheries bycatch mortality in coastal foraging areas (in Limpus 2008): - o Entanglement/entrapment in crab-pots and crab traps and associated float lines: - 10s of dead adult and near adult turtles annually in Queensland, Australia. - Ingestion of hooks and lines / entanglement in fishing line, mostly recreational fishing: - 10s of adult and near adult turtles annually in Queensland, Australia. - Capture in Otter-trawl fisheries: - very minor mortality since the compulsory introduction of turtle excluder devices (TEDs) into eastern and Northern Australian prawn fisheries in 2001-2002. - O Hooking on drum lines and entanglement in shark nets with the Queensland and New South Wales Shark Safety Programmes: - 10s of adult and near adult loggerheads impacted annually in Queensland and New South Wales. - POST-HATCHLING: Fisheries bycatch mortality of post-hatchling turtles across the South Pacific Ocean e.g., Robins et al. 2002; Limpus 2008; Dutton and Donoso 2010; Alfaro-Shigueto et al., 2011): - o Longline bycatch, Gill net bycatch, Purse seine bycatch: - These pelagic fisheries occur in all national waters in the South Pacific and in international waters. - Mortalities by individual fisheries have variable depth and quality of data. - Studies suggest that bycatch affects loggerheads throughout their distribution in foraging areas.
 Possibly many thousands of young pelagic loggerheads could be incidentally caught annually by multiple fishing fleets in international waters (e.g. distant water longline fleets), and those in Ecuador, Peru and Chile.
-There are a large number of fisheries that overlap with the range of loggerheads, with associated mortality which varies by fishery. - Captures in the Peruvian and Chilean longline fishery are usually nonlethal and turtles are regularly released alive with varying degrees of injury, including severe injuries (Donoso and Dutton 2010; Alfaro-Shigueto et al. 2011). - In the South-west Pacific, the indications are that the longline by-catch is low and recorded mortality low. - In the eastern tropical Pacific Ocean (east of 150 degrees W longitude), the international fleet managed by the Inter-American Tropical Tuna

-Commission places observers on 100% of large vessels (>364 metric tons capacity) targeting tuna with purse seine nets.
-Loggerheads are rarely encountered in either the net or the floating aggregating devices (FADs), with less than one loggerhead entangled dead per year with 3,000-5,000 sets observed annually.
+There are a large number of fisheries that overlap with the range of loggerheads, with associated mortality which varies by fishery. - Captures in the Peruvian and Chilean longline fishery are usually non-lethal and turtles are regularly released alive with varying degrees of injury, including severe injuries (Donoso and Dutton 2010; Alfaro-Shigueto et al. 2011; Kalez et al. 2005). - In the South-west Pacific, the indications are that the longline by-catch is low and recorded mortality low. - In the eastern tropical Pacific Ocean (east of 150 degrees W longitude), the international fisheries managed by the Inter-American Tropical Tuna Commission places observers on 100% of large vessels (>364 metric tons capacity) targeting tuna with purse seine nets.
+Loggerheads are rarely encountered in either the net or the fishing aggregating devices (FADs), with less than one loggerhead entangled dead per year with 3,000-5,000 sets observed annually.
 Loggerheads have been observed entangled and alive in FADs at a higher level than previously mentioned.
-Due to an international resolution passed in 2007, all vessels that encounter sea turtles entangled alive in FADs, whether or not it belongs to that vessel, are required to disentangle the animals.
+Due to the IATTC resolution passed in 2007, all vessels that encounter sea turtles entangled alive in FADs, whether or not it belongs to that vessel, are required to disentangle the animals.
 Skippers are also required to employ proper handling procedures for all sea turtles found entangled in purse seine gear, which is expected to increase the survival rates.
+Not all turtles with internal hooking have the hooks removed before release.

-Loggerhead turtles are sometimes taken incidentally (as a byproduct of fishing) and used as food (equivalent to marine bush-meat) (e.g., Alfaro-Shigueto et al. 2011).
-Largely unquantified.
+- Loggerhead turtles are sometimes taken incidentally (as a byproduct of fishing) and used as food (equivalent to marine bush-meat) (e.g., Alfaro-Shigueto et al. 2011). - o Largely unquantified.